thefaheemkhan/ML-Notebooks/README.md

-# Machine Learning Speacialization Coursera
+# Deep Learning Speacialization Coursera

 #### This is the detailed explanation on ML speacilaization course from coursera.
 This course is divided into 3 parts: